jitpack/jitpack.io/README.md

 - [Private repositories](https://jitpack.io/private)
 - Dynamic versions.
 You can use Gradle's dynamic version '1.+' and Maven's version ranges for releases.
 They resolve to releases that have already been built.
 JitPack periodically checks for new releases and builds them ahead-of-time.
 - Build by tag, commit id, or `anyBranch-SNAPSHOT`.
-- You can also use your own domain name for groupId
+- You can also use your own domain name for groupI

-- Immutable artifacts.
-Builds cannot be changed after 7 days
+## Immutable artifacts #

+Public repository artifacts on JitPack are immutable after 7 days of publishing.
+Withing the first 7 days they can be re-built to fix any release issues.
+Even then we recommend creating a patch release instead.

+JitPack will also keep hosting artifacts after the originating git repository is deleted.
+To delete a build you need to have git push permissions to your git repository.

 ## Other Git hosts ##